Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-pTKDTJSsAm4,247.8476,300.9006.md

 ### Transcript

-> there another thing that's probably worth mentioning is we mentioned it last week on Twitter and on the social medias but maybe you missed it is that information about the save files going from update to which is what we are now in to update number three we previously said that we didn't know if your saves would be even loadable in update number three or if they were loadable your factory would be broken and that you would have to fix it however one thing that we are very confident in now is that your save files should be loadable if they are loadable you are most likely going to have to refactor your factory like if you have hardly anything in your factory maybe you don't need to refactor it but if you've got a medium-sized to big factory you are most likely going to have to refactor your factory and fix it all up but your sales will load shitload if they don't please let us know and back them up first we'll see if we can make sure that it works for everybody okay so the next thing is something that
+> I hope to see you there Another thing that's probably worth mentioning is we mentioned it last week on Twitter and on the social medias but maybe you missed it is that information about the save files going from update #2 -  which is what we are now into update #3 we previously said that we didn't know if your saves would be even loadable in update #3 or if they *were* loadable, your factory would be broken and that you would have to fix it however one thing that we are very confident in now is that your save files should be loadable if they are loadable you are most likely going to have to refactor your factory like if you have hardly anything in your factory maybe you don't need to refactor it but if you've got a medium-sized to big factory you are most likely going to have to refactor your factory and fix it all up but your saves will load™ Should Load™©® if they don't please let us know *laughs* and back them up first.
+We'll see if we can make sure that it works for everybody.
+Okay so the next thing is something that we would love some help from you